BryantDragoon/mobility-assistance-scheduler/README.md

 While users were free to schedule appointments even in overlapping time slots, they were informed that in cases of limited availability, administrators would determine priority — typically favoring the user who reserved the time slot first.

 Once the user selected a time slot and confirmed the intent to schedule, the system would immediately redirect them to a contact form page to complete the booking.
 Upon successful submission, the reservation was added to the day's demand overview, allowing other users to see which time slots remained available.

+The application was developed with full compatibility for built-in accessibility features, such as Android's TalkBack, to ensure an inclusive experience for users with visual impairments.
+Each button and input field was designed to provide clear and meaningful audio descriptions, enabling a smooth and accessible user experience.

 <img src="/images/main_page.jpeg" alt="Scheduling Main Page" width="20%">
 <img src="/images/scheduled.jpeg" alt="Scheduling in a Specific Day" width="20%">